by Jonathan Daugherty

 Above all, keep loving one another earnestly, since love covers a multitude of sins.

 Healthy relationships require stuff that doesn't exist in addiction.
 Stuff like sacrifice, forgiveness, sharing, communication, honesty, faithfulness, patience, and lots and lots of love.
-These are not characteristics that tend to come naturally, especially if you have had lots of practice being a self-centered, addicted jerk.
+These are not characteristics that tend to come naturally, especially if you have had lots of practice being a self-centered addict.
 But there is good news!
-These are skills, therefore, they can be learned.
+These are skills.
+Therefore, they can be learned.

-Growing is essential in becoming a strong man of integrity.
+Growing is essential in becoming a strong man or woman of integrity.
 There are no shortcuts on this journey.
-But from a solid foundation of healing, you can grow into the man you always wanted to be.
+But from a solid foundation of healing, you can grow into the person you always wanted to be.
 And from there, well, some pretty amazing things can happen...

 Search for a Topic: